 Dan Micciche is a partner at the law firm of Akin, Gump, Strauss, Hauer & Feld.
-He has been recognized by D Magazine as one of the Best Lawyers in Dallas, by Texas Monthly as a “SuperLawyer,” and as one of the “Best Lawyers in America.”
 He has lived in Dallas since 1981, and has been a resident of Dallas ISD District 3 for 24 years.
 He was first elected to the Dallas ISD Board of Trustees in 2012, and re-elected in 2015 and 2018.
 He served as President of the Dallas ISD Board Trustees from 2016 to 2018.

 Dan received his B.A. with highest honors from Stony Brook University, where he was a member of Phi Beta Kappa.
 He received his J.D. from the University of Chicago Law School.

-Dan’s civic and charitable activities include serving on the Board of Directors of the American Red Cross Dallas; former vice chair of Texas C-BAR (Community Building through Attorney Resources), a pro bono organization, and as vice chair of the board of directors of the Center for Vision Loss of the American Foundation for the Blind.
+Dan’s civic and charitable activities include serving on the Board of Directors of the American Red Cross Dallas; former vice chair of Texas C-BAR (Community Building through Attorney Resources), a pro bono organization; and former board of directors member of the American Foundation for the Blind-Southwest Region.
 He previously served on the School Finance Task Force of the Greater Dallas Chamber.
 He also served on the Board of Directors of the State Bar of Texas from 2008 to 2011.
 He served on the Comptroller’s Tax Advisory Group under three different Comptrollers.

 Dan is a 1999 graduate of the Greater Dallas Chamber’s Leadership Dallas Program and the Leadership Arts Program of the Dallas Business Committee for the Arts, 1998.

-He chairs the Dallas office’s associates and counsel committee and serves on the firm’s pro bono and retirement committees.
+Dan serves on his firm’s pro bono and retirement committees.
 He also is currently a member of the Dallas office’s diversity committee.
-He served as the hiring partner for the firm’s Dallas office from 1995-2002 and on the associate and counsel compensation committee for more than ten years.
+He served as the hiring partner for the firm’s Dallas office for eight years and on the associate and counsel compensation committee for more than ten years.
 He also coordinated the associate and counsel evaluation process in the Dallas office for many years.
-He is the founder and chair of the Akin Gump CLE Series for In-House Counsel in Dallas.
+He is the founder of the Akin Gump Continuing Legal Education Series for In-House Counsel in Dallas.

 In 2006, Dan received the firm’s first Partner Recognition Award for his mentoring of counsel and associates and the firm’s Pro Bono Partner of the Year Award.
 In 2010, he became the 11th lawyer inducted into Akin Gump’s “Pro Bono and Public Service Hall of Fame” based on his contributions to pro bono and community service throughout his legal career.